Tastror/Hangugeo-Roma/readme.md

 ## How to use?

-Download the latest release, open the binary file `hangugeo-UI.exe`, enter Hangul on the left and you'll see the output on the right.
+Download the latest release, open the binary file `hangugeo-roma.exe`, enter Hangul on the left and you'll see the output on the right.

 ## Feature